Project-Sothea/Contingency/README.md

 ```
 4. Run Importer.py to import the merged_output.csv file into the database.

-### To Do:
-- Test backup_script.bat works on another machine
-- Make script work from another machine over a network
-- Merger: Gets uploaded DataSheet.xlsx files from /server/uploads, merges them and saves to /merger/merged folder
-- Importer: Gets merged DataSheet.xlsx files from /merger/merged, imports them into the database

-- BUG: Type coercion for columns after concatenation in merger.py causes numeric values to become floats. doesn't seem to affect ability to import yett

 ### CAUTION
 - In order to prevent accidentally running the script and resetting the database, the script will only work if the existing tables are cleared.
 - To clear the database, enter the Query Editor in pgAdmin and run the following SQL command manually: